wolfab/res40/README.md

 - `Comulative` is the cumulative amount in the development year, without comulative is the incremental amount.

--`Calendar view` is the re-arrangement of the triangle
+- `Calendar view` is the re-arrangement of the triangle

--`Facet loss curves` is the seperate plots of each year of the `loss curves`.
+- `Facet loss curves` is the seperate plots of each year of the `loss curves`.

--`Log loss` is the logarithm of numbers in the triangle
+- `Log loss` is the logarithm of numbers in the triangle

--`Loss ratio` represents the ratio of loss amounts from one valuation date to another, and they are intended to capture growth patterns of losses over time.
+- `Loss ratio` represents the ratio of loss amounts from one valuation date to another, and they are intended to capture growth patterns of losses over time.

 ## Getting help